EMCL-EU/EMCL-EU.github.io/content/admission.md

 <div class="container">

 # Student admission
-<p style="color: red"> This section will be updated for the new EMCL++ program soon.

 ## Required qualifications
 Candidates should have at least three years of higher education (BA, BSc or equivalent) with an emphasis on one or more of the following: